andrematte/scraping-covid19-brazil/README.md

    `git clone https://github.com/andrematte/scraping-covid19-brazil`

+2. Change Directory into the new folder:

+    `cd scraping-covid19-brazil`

-2. Install requirements:
+3. Install requirements:

     `pip install -r requirements.txt`

-3. On the Terminal, navigate to the files directory and run the application by typing `streamlit run scraper-app.py`.
+4. On the Terminal, navigate to the files directory and run the application by typing `streamlit run scraper-app.py`.
 This will launch the app **on your browser**.

+### Downloading data

-4. Read the project description and press the Run button at the end.
+1. Read the project description and press the Run button at the end.
 You can also edit the settings on the sidebar (left side).
 By default, the app will scrape data for all the Brazilian States (2019-2021).

-5. The data will be saved in the `data` repository in a directory named after the date the web scraping was executed.
+2. Data will be saved to the `data` repository in a directory named after the date the web scraping was executed.
 The files will be in csv format.

 ## To-do